 Carbon Fiber Roving

 Carbon fiber roving refers to a bundle of continuous carbon fiber strands, typically wound onto a spool.
 It's a basic form of raw carbon fiber material, used in composite manufacturing due to its high strength-to-weight ratio, stiffness, and fatigue resistance.
-Carbon fiber roving is often impregnated with resin to create carbon fiber reinforced plastic (CFRP) composites, applied in industries like aerospace, automotive, and construction for lightweight yet durable components
+Carbon fiber roving is often impregnated with resin to create carbon fiber reinforced plastic (CFRP) composites, applied in industries like aerospace, automotive, and construction for lightweight yet durable components.

-Technical Features:
+Technical Details:

 Spec Strength(Mpa) Modulus(Gpa) Elongation(%) Linear Density(g/km) Density(g/cm3) Diameter(µm)